 This course is the first semester of a twosemester sequence of college composition for students whose first language is not English.
-The sequence serves in lieu of the foreign language requirement and as a substitute for ENG 101 for non-native speakers of English.
+The sequence serves as a substitute for ENG 101 for non-native speakers of English.
 Prerequisite: ESL 065 or ESL 062, and ESL 092 or ESL 096 or ESL Placement Test.
 3 lecture hours and 1 conference hour per week.
 3 credit hours.